Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/2-call-api-angular/README.md

 ## Prerequisites

 * Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
-* An **Azure AD for Customers** tenant.
-For more information, see: [How to get an Azure AD for Customers tenant](https://github.com/microsoft/entra-previews/blob/PP2/docs/1-Create-a-CIAM-tenant.md)
+* An **Microsoft Entra External ID** tenant.
+For more information, see: [How to get an external tenant](https://github.com/microsoft/entra-previews/blob/PP2/docs/1-Create-a-CIAM-tenant.md)
-* A user account with permissions to create applications in your **Azure AD for Customers** tenant.
+* A user account with permissions to create applications in your **Microsoft Entra External ID** tenant.

 ## Setup the sample